Dear Dr. Ajay Gupta, Founder of IITIIMshaadi.com

 You see, Sir, I have recently turned 25 and your website has come like a blessing in disguise to me.
 Like every dutiful, middle-class, educated Indian girl, it’s time for me to stop and smell the rose in my journey called marriage.
 After all, what good is my education when I can’t garner a good husband?
 You see, Sir, just like you, even I’m a PhD student at Jawaharlal Nehru University.
 And after three degrees down and on the way to the fourth one, I think I have realized the true meaning of my education, all thanks to you!
 However, Sir, when I with utter joy tried to log in to your site to search for that true soul mate, I found out to my dismay that I do not “qualify” to register on your prestigious site iitiimshaadi.com.
 Why, Sir if I may ask, why?
 Am I not good enough?
 Is it my qualifications, double major in German Studies that didn’t find any parent group it could attach to?
 Is it because Humanities is as it is a disrespected field?
 Or is it because my university is largely a leftist one?
 Even the poor university couldn’t get enlisted in your élite group of institutions.

 Or is it so because your pretty boys from the IITs and the IIMs might get intimidated by a highly educated woman like me?
 Is it why the eligibility criteria for women on your website and I quote is “Country-wide reputed graduation institutions on wards“.
 If I may ask, why Sir, would you need women from even “country-wide reputed graduation institutions“?
 If I’m not mistaken didn’t you mention the site has lower entry requirements for women to give “a larger pool of choice to the men“.
 I mean, as you rightly mentioned “some highly educated men, in terms of practicality, like women who also consider taking care of the home a task as good as a job.”
 Weren’t you the one who said, “They were looking for intellectual compatibility, but at the same time wanted women who would understand their hectic lives and dedicate more time to the house—while doing some part-time work, someone with a half-day job would have also worked.”
-After all, that is the true meaning of a woman’s life to serve as a maid and a fuck-buddy for her man, isn’t it, Sir?
+After all, that is the true meaning of a woman’s life to serve as a domestic worker and a fuck-buddy for her man, isn’t it, Sir?
 To be highly educated and intellectually compatible but dissolve herself in-house and part-time work.
 My parents would be so proud of me today, after all, this is why they brought me up and provided me the best education.
 They owe you, Sir, they owe you.

 But I haven’t even come to the best part of your excellent website, Sir, if you may allow.
 The homepage of your site has a slide show of a few images with the header “Preview of things to come“.
 What a stroke of brilliance, Sir, what a stroke!
 The image starts from a marriage ceremony being culminated to a fancy car with the tag “IITIIM shaadi“.
 The message behind the images is loud and clear: Enroll in IIT or IIM and get a bride and a car FREE FREE FREE!
 Voila!
 After all, this is a “gift” and not dowry.
 You Sir, win hands down.

-I’m grateful to you for making me realize the true meaning of my existence.
+I’m grateful to you for making me realise the true meaning of my existence.
 Now, I’m just waiting for some IIT/IIM boy of yours to pity on me with my useless humanities degrees from an even useless university, marry me and end my misery.
 However, if you or any of your pretty boys somehow didn’t like my earnest appreciation of your venture, they are welcome to shoot questions at me.
 I do hope your pretty boys will come up with some quality arguments.
 The whole point is to have a dialogue, right Sir?

 Update (as on 29.08.2014): I emailed the above letter to the Founder, Dr. Ajay Gupta on 26.08.2014 and received a response within less than an hour.
 Like the website, Mr. Gupta’s words were big and hollow.
 He mentioned he “respects”others’ opinions and expects the same.
 Very politely and smartly he has tried to explain his “philosophy” behind the site and conveniently ignored all my questions.
 However, fearing such angry letters, I assume, a few changes has been made to the website.
 The changes are following: